Leg pain from blocked arteries, one of several peripheral artery disease symptoms, can improve with exercise that improves your blood flow.

 What is peripheral artery disease?

 Over time, plaque builds up and narrows the arteries that bring blood from your heart to other parts of your body, typically your legs.
-The symptoms arise in an area that isn’t getting the oxygen-rich blood it needs to perform a task.
+Peripheral artery disease symptoms arise in an area that isn’t getting the oxygen-rich blood it needs to perform a task.
 The discomfort goes away when you stop moving.
 People with peripheral artery disease symptoms have a higher risk of heart disease and stroke.
 Smoking, high cholesterol, high blood pressure, and diabetes all add to your risk of having PAD.

 You might notice that your painful leg has less hair, noticeable veins, or pale or bluish skin, or develops slow-healing sores.